Building a Resilient Cybersecurity Architecture in the Remote Worker Era

 Danger never sleeps

-Cybercriminals are well aware that there are many users working from home who are usually at a branch office behind a corporate security perimeter.
+Cybercriminals know there are many users working from home who are usually at a branch office behind a corporate security perimeter.
 You need a security infrastructure that keeps all your users protected against the latest threats, no matter where your users are.
 All traffic, including encrypted apps, must be inspected.
 All users, including third-party contractors, must be given just the level of access needed for them to be productive, without opening them up as attack vectors to the rest of the network.

 There’s no doubting the economic and social impact of the COVID-19 outbreak.
 But it’s important to step back, look at what worked and what didn’t and then repeat the successes.
 In talking to customers that got through this, I’ve noticed one commonality.
 Those that were most closely aligned with cloud-native architectures were the quickest to cope and faced minimum disruption.